 What Are Native Plants?

-2. Native plants are plants which have evolved in a certain area over enough time to develop complex and dynamic relationships with the surrounding ecology.
-In other words, native plants should contribute to a healthy, functional ecosystem.
+A native plant is a plant that has evolved in a certain area over enough time to develop complex and dynamic relationships with the surrounding ecology.

 We Need Native Plants In Our Gardens